Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Conclusions

+We introduced a deployment-oriented validation framework for spatial prediction based on weighted cross-validation.
+By representing prediction problems in terms of tasks and aligning validation-task distributions with deployment conditions, the framework provides a principled approach to estimating predictive performance under realistic sampling designs.
+Target-Weighted Cross-Validation (TWCV) implements this idea using calibration weighting and spatially meaningful task descriptors, including prediction distance.

-These findings highlight that mismatches between validation and deployment task distributions are a key source of bias in cross-validation.
-The framework is conceptually applicable to other settings with structured deployment conditions, such as forecasting, although empirical evaluation in these settings remains future work.
+Simulation experiments and a real-world case study demonstrate that mismatches between validation and deployment task distributions are a critical source of bias in commonly used cross-validation strategies.
+Combining spatially structured task generators with task-aware weighting substantially improves the reliability of performance estimates in such settings.

+The proposed framework is readily integrated into existing spatial modeling workflows and applies more broadly to settings with structured variation in prediction tasks.
+Future work should explore extensions to non-stationary and high-dimensional settings, and assess the framework in additional spatial and non-spatial environmental application domains.